 Interstitial Lung Disease

-Interstitial Lung Disease (ILD) is damage and scarring to the lung tissue causing common breathing issues.
+Interstitial Lung Disease (ILD) damages and scars your lungs, causing common breathing issues.
 View ILD transcript.

-The most common symptom of ILD is shortness of breath that worsens with time.
-Breathing problems occur with activity and at rest.
+The most common symptom of ILD is shortness of breath that worsens over time.
+These breathing problems happen with activity and at rest.